MPhil in Advanced Computer Science

 Self-funding students who do not wish to be considered for support from the Cambridge Trusts have until 31 March 2014 to submit their complete applications.
 Applications received after this date will not be considered.

 The course nominally consists of 12 standard length modules.
-A student choose to either replace three modules with a research essay or to replace six modules with a research project.
+A student replaces six modules with a research project.

-- Project Option : project course: 6 taught modules and a research project of no more than 15,000 words (excluding appendices and bibliography) on a subject approved by the Degree Committee.
+- Research Project Option: 6 taught modules and a research project report of no more than 15,000 words (excluding appendices and bibliography) on a subject approved by the Degree Committee.

 The project can be research or application oriented and industrial collaboration is possible.
 Project selection and planning occurs in the first term and the project is undertaken in the following two terms.
-A final report is submitted at the end of the project.
+A final report is submitted at the end of the project in the second week of June.

 The taught modules are delivered in a range of styles.
 For example, there are traditional lecture courses, lecture courses with associated practical classes, reading clubs, and seminar style modules.

 The list of modules should help you in making your choice.
-Please note that the full syllabi for the next academic year will be available from mid-July.
+Please note that the full syllabi for the next academic year will be available from mid-July before the academic year begins.
 In the meantime you will be able to consult the individual course pages from the current academic year.

 All applicants will be asked to complete an online questionnaire in addition to the online GRADSAF application form.
 You will be sent a link to a page once your application has been logged by Graduate Education staff in the Faculty of Computer Science and Technology.
 Applicants are required to complete the questionnaire and submit it within seven days of receiving notification from the Graduate Education Office.
 Failure to complete will leave the application incomplete.
 An incomplete application cannot be processed further.